jonathol/cookbook/README.md

 BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
 Before building out the front end, I will begin by setting up a full JSON API for Notes.
+### Phase 1: User Authentication, Recipe Model and JSON API (1.5 days)

+In Phase 1, I will create the user and recipe models.
+I will set up user sign up and authentication.
+I will begin working on the recipes index and the JSON API to retrieve recipe information from the database.

 [Details][phase-one]